google/moriarty/docs/mvariable.md

 ## Step 0: Create an `ExampleGraph` class.

 In normal scenarios, this class should already exist and you are just attempting to describe it.
-For this codelab, here is the `ExampleGraph` class we will use (Note that this class does not conform to Google's C++ Style Guide, it is just used here for simplicity).
+For this tutorial, here is the `ExampleGraph` class we will use (Note that this class does not conform to Google's C++ Style Guide, it is just used here for simplicity).